Chiriquí Province: History

 Until the arrival of the Spanish conquistadores, Chiriquí was populated by a number of indigenous tribes, known collectively as the Guaymí people.

 The first European to visit and describe Chiriquí was Gaspar de Espinosa, in 1519.
-The province was officially established on May 26, 1849, when Panama was still part of Colombia.
-Several years later, President Abraham Lincoln of the United States proposed Chiriquí as a favored location for Linconia, a colony for free blacks from the United States; some 349 traveled here but most blacks were not interested in colonization elsewhere.
+The province was officially established on 26 May 1849, when Panama was still part of Colombia.
+Several years later, President Abraham Lincoln of the United States proposed Chiriquí as a favored location for Linconia, a colony for free blacks from the United States.
+Only 349 accepted the offer.
+Most blacks were not interested.

 Chiriquí was the province in which Manuel Noriega rose in the military ranks in the late 20th century; he helped bring Omar Torrijos back into the country after a coup d'état.
 Noriega had jeeps lined up with their lights on the runway in David to allow Torrijos's aircraft to land.
 Chiriqui was at the heart of a short-lived pro-democracy guerrilla movement in the late 1960s and early 1970s.
 After the dictatorship by Manuel Noriega from 1983 to 1989, Guillermo Endara became president of Panama; he appointed Edgar De Puy as governor of Chiriquí.

 Administrative divisions

-Chiriquí Province is divided into 13 distritos (districts) and sub-divided into 100 corregimientos, although a 14th district and an additional corregimiento will take effect from May 2019.
+As of the 2023 Census, Chiriquí Province is divided into 14 distritos (districts) and sub-divided into 105 corregimientos.

 Note: Through Law 55 of 13 September 2013, the creation of Tierras Altas District had been approved, consisting of the corregimientos of Cerro Punta, Cuesta de Piedra, Nueva California, Paso Ancho and Volcán, which were split off from Bugaba District.
 The new district was to have Volcán as its main centre.
 Also through that same law, the corregimiento of Solano was created, after splitting off from the corregimiento of La Concepción, Bugaba.
 That new administrative division within Chiriquí Province was to come into effect by 2 May 2019.